 Is your AI actually working?
 These 5 mid-year questions show you exactly where you stand

-Your Mid-Year AI Audit: 5 Questions to Ask Before the Second Half of 2026
+Mid-Year AI Audit: 5 Crucial Questions for the Second Half of 2026

 Yesterday I was on the phone with one of my closest friends.